-A risk assessment is carried out prior to any off site activity to ensure everyone's health and safety is not compromised.
+A risk assessment is carried out prior to any off site activity to ensure the health and safety of all is not compromised.
 Every attempt is made to make all activities accessible to all children and modifications will be made whenever possible.
-In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.
+Following discussions with parents and carers, in the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.